c3lang/c3-web/docs/blog/posts/c3_0_8_2_a_modest_improvement.md

 1. `own` signifies that the function will in some way retain the variable beyond the scope of the function.
 2. `drop` means that the pointer and the data pointed to will be invalid when the function returns.
-3. `init` means that the data in pointed to will be initialized by the function.
+3. `init` means that the data pointed to will be initialized by the function.

 This can be used by the compiler for static analysis and also documents the function or macro.